 Of course Kato Liquid does all the normal liquid polymer clay things, too, so it’s really quite a good bottle to have on hand.

 Sculpey Clear (Transparent)

-Not yet on the market and being released as part of Sculpey’s new products for 2017, the newest of their liquid polymer clays is Sculpey Clear.
-(I’m not sure of the name, actually, as the advance sample I received did not yet have a label.)
+Brand new on the market in May 2017, the newest of their liquid polymer clays is Sculpey Clear.
 It is very much unlike the other three liquid polymer clays in this article, and I think we have a wonderful new addition to the lineup!

 Sculpey Clear is also a runny white syrup, similar to white glue when unbaked.
 It doesn’t have any graininess.
 It does not seem to form bubbles during the curing process and bakes remarkably clear, yet with a slight cloudiness.
 Compared one-on-one, it does not get quite as clear as Kato Liquid, but it’s awfully close.
 After baking, it has a slightly rubbery feeling that doesn’t go away when a heat gun is used.

 Sculpey Clear is perfect for filling bezels (if they’re not too thick) and is a good, bakeable alternative to resin.
 The surface of Sculpey Clear is semi-glossy after baking.
 It is not glossy and would need a coat of Varathane to become glossy.